CT Taunton MA Zone Forecast

 Including the cities of Union and Vernon

-winds 10 to 15 mph with gusts up to 30 mph, becoming north around
+Northwest winds 10 to 15 mph.
+Gusts up to 30 mph, decreasing to

 .SUNDAY...Sunny, cold with highs in the lower 30s.
 Northwest